-HUM 405 European Humanities 4.5 architecture, painting s will explore the historical influences that shaped literature, , and sculpture from Prehistory to the Renaissance period. ivalent with a grade of "C" or better.
-MGT 305 Operations Management 4.5 manufacturing and se management, layout ent will examine various organizational components that ar ervice environments.
-The course will examine several topic management, forecasting techniques, total quality managem e and resource material planning.
-Prerequisite: None s, including project MGT 310 Principles of Management and Organization 4.5 including planning, o ement and Organization will expose students to managerial prganizing, leading, staffing, and controlling.
-Students will a cons that contribute to managerial comprehension and effections that contribute to managerial comprehension and effections. also explore MKT 110 Principles of Marketing 4.5 Principles of Marketing will expose students to new concepts and practices that constitute the field of marketing.
+HUM 405 I 405European Humanities architecture, painting s will explore the historical influences that shaped literature a, and sculpture from Prehistory to the Renaissance period. grade of "C" or better.
+MGT 305 Operations Management 4.5 Operations Management will examine various organizational components that are essential within manufacturing and service environments.
+The course will examine several topics, including project management, layout management, forecasting techniques, total quality management, queue modeling and control, and enterprise and resource material planning.
+Prerequisite: BUS 101 and CIS 111 or equivalent with a grade of "C" or better.
+MGT 310 Principles of Management and Organization 4.5 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
+Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
+Prerequisite: BUS 101 or equivalent with a grade of "C" or better.

+MKT 110 Principles of Marketing 4.5

+Principles of Marketing will expose students to new concepts and practices that constitute the field of marketing.
 This course will examine marketing from the perspective of the consumer, the organization, and society, using the underlying components that are inherent within this field.
+Prerequisite: None

-Prerequisite: None MKT 305 Marketing Fundamentals 4.5
+MKT 305 Marketing Fundamentals 4.5

 The purpose of this course is to identify and explore the basic concepts and decision-making areas that are central to the general functioning of marketing management.
 Students will be introduced to conceptual analyses that will entail consumer and business-to-business marketing by focusing on the four functions of marketing: price, product, promotion, and distribution.
-Prerequisite: None purchase.
-This course also investigates marketing ethics and social responsibilities.
-Prerequisite: MKT 305 or equivalent with a grade of "C" or better
+Prerequisite: None